KjeldSchmidt/clarity-website/the-data-mesh-workshop.md

 - Improve data quality and reliability.
 - Empower your teams to become data-driven and collaborative.
 - Gain cross-functional insights and discover new value streams.

+### Who is this for? 👩‍💼

+The workshop, content and exercises are tailored for

+- Business professionals working on data rich projects
+- BI professionals
+- Business and Tech leads
+- Tech Adjacent roles: Business Analysts, QA's, XD's, UX professionals

+The content is focused on principles, strategy and inception of Data Mesh and Data Products, not on the technical details of implementation and infrastructure.

 ### What You'll Gain 📦